Joseph Erskine Agnew

 He acquired "Nappy Lee" from Joe Jordan (musician).
 The sheet music Agnew published for it is part of the Library of Congress holdings.
+He copyrighted a valse by Myron A. Bickford.
+He also copyrighted an arrangement of a work by J. Offenbach.
+He copyrighted an arrangement of concert waltzes by Guy Sterling (musician) for the mandolin.

 He wrote "The 20th Century Method for Guitar" (1901, 1907).
 He published "Musical Novelties for Mandolin Orchestra: The Cleveland Two Step".

-He copyrighted a valse by Myron A. Bickford.
-He also copyrighted an arrangement of a work by J. Offenbach.

 In 1917 he advertised various compositions of New Band Music in the Musical Messenger.

 He moved his business to Newton, Iowa where he was a band leader.
-He copyrighted an arrangement of concert waltzes by Guy Sterling (musician) for the mandolin.

 He sold his store to the Volkwein Brothers of Pittsburgh in 1939.

+He lived the last 25 years of his life in Kansas City, where he died in 1949.
+He is interred in a family plot at Graceland Cemetery in Creston, Iowa.